 5. The trouble of many is not half consolation, but when we insist that everyone is better off It’s hard not to feel sorry for ourselves and judge ourselves harshly for being so “damaged”.

-A crucial step in achieving peace of mind is to start truly listening to others, without judging their troubles as insignificant compared to ours, and being curious about their feelings, instead of assuming that if they have something we want, they must be happy.
+A crucial step in achieving peace of mind is to start truly listening to others, without judging their troubles as insignificant compared to ours, and being curious about their feelings, instead of assuming that they must be happy if they have something we want.

 6. Finally, learn to be present in the moment to quiet your thoughts and start seeing clearly the reality in front of you instead of the horror movies in your head.